-We divided minor introns into 5% bins according to their MIRA and computed for each bin the proportion of minor introns that maintain the reading frame of the major isoform (Fig. 4A).
-In all species, we observe that this proportion varies according to the abundance of splice variants, with two distinct regimes (Fig. 4A).
-First, for MIRA values above 5%, the proportion of frame-preserving variants correlates positively with

-MIRA, reaching up to 60%-70% for the most abundant isoforms.
-Second, for MIRA values below 1%, the 207 proportion of frame-preserving variants does not covary with MIRA, and fluctuates around 30 to 40%, close 208 to the random expectation (33%).
-The excess of frame-preserving variants among the most abundant isoforms 209 implies that a substantial fraction of them is under constraint to encode functional protein isoforms.
-This 210 fraction varies from 0% for MIRA values below 1%, to 50% for isoforms with the highest MIRA values.
-It 211 should be noted that these estimates correspond to a lower bound, since it is possible that some frame-shifting 212 splice variants are functional.
-Nevertheless, these observations clearly indicate that the subset of SVs with 213 MIRA values > 5% (hereafter referred to as 'abundant SVs') is strongly enriched in functional isoforms relative 214 to other SVs (MIRA \leq 5%, hereafter referred to as 'rare SVs').
-Of note, the subset of rare SVs represents the 215 vast majority of the SV repertoire (from 62.4% to 96.9% depending on the species; Supplementary Tab.
-1).
-216
+We divided minor introns into 5% bins according to their MIRA and computed for each bin the proportion of 201 minor introns that maintain the reading frame of the major isoform (Fig. 4A).
+In all species, we observe 202 that this proportion varies according to the abundance of splice variants, with two distinct regimes (Fig. 203 4A).
+First, for MIRA values above 5%, the proportion of frame-preserving variants correlates positively with 204 MIRA, reaching up to 60%-70% for the most abundant isoforms.
+Second, for MIRA values below 1%, the 205 proportion of frame-preserving variants does not covary with MIRA, and fluctuates around 30 to 40%, close 206 to the random expectation (33%).
+The excess of frame-preserving variants among the most abundant isoforms 207 implies that a substantial fraction of them is under constraint to encode functional protein isoforms.
+This 208 fraction varies from 0% for MIRA values below 1%, to 50% for isoforms with the highest MIRA values.
+It 209 should be noted that these estimates correspond to a lower bound, since it is possible that some frame-shifting 210 splice variants are functional.
+Nevertheless, these observations clearly indicate that the subset of SVs with 211 MIRA values > 5% (hereafter referred to as 'abundant SVs') is strongly enriched in functional isoforms relative 212 to other SVs (MIRA $\leq$ 5%, hereafter referred to as 'rare SVs').
+Of note, the subset of rare SVs represents 213 the vast majority of the SV repertoire (from 62.4% to 96.9% depending on the species; Supplementary Tab.
+214 1).
+Thus, the positive correlation between AS rate and longevity reported above (Fig. 3A) is mainly driven 215 by the set of introns with a low AS rate (Fig. 4C).
+Interestingly, introns with high AS rate (enriched in 216 functional SVs) show an opposite trend (Fig. 4D), and they display a lower proportion of frame-preserving 217 SVs in vertebrates than in dipterans (Fig. 4B).
+This is the opposite of what would have been expected if 218 functional SVs were more prevalent in complex organisms.

-217 Investigating selective pressures on minor splice sites
+220 Investigating selective pressures on minor splice sites

-A complementary approach to assess the functionality of AS events consists in investigating signatures of 218 selective constraints on splice sites.
-For this, we used polymorphism data from Drosophila melanogaster 219 and Homo sapiens to measure single-nucleotide polymorphism (SNP) density at major and minor splice 220 sites, considering separately rare and abundant SVs.
-We focused on the first two and last two bases of 221 each intron (consensus sequences GT, AG), which represent the most constrained sites within splice signals.
-222 We studied minor introns that share one splice site with a major intron and we measured SNP density at 223 the corresponding major and minor splice sites.
-To account for constraints acting on coding regions, we 224 considered separately minor splice sites that were located in an exon or in an intron of the major isoform.
-225 As negative controls, we selected AG or GT dinucleotides that were unlikely to correspond to alternative 226 splice sites (Fig. 5, Materials & Methods).
-Furthermore, for Homo sapiens we controlled for the presence of 227 hypermutable CpG dinucleotides (Tomso and Bell, 2003) (Supplementary Fig. 4, Materials & Methods).
+A complementary approach to assess the functionality of AS events consists in investigating signatures of 221 selective constraints on splice sites.
+For this, we used polymorphism data from Drosophila melanogaster 222 and Homo sapiens to measure single-nucleotide polymorphism (SNP) density at major and minor splice 223 sites, considering separately rare and abundant SVs.
+We focused on the first two and last two bases of 224 each intron (consensus sequences GT, AG), which represent the most constrained sites within splice signals.
+225 We studied minor introns that share one splice site with a major intron and we measured SNP density at 226 the corresponding major and minor splice sites.
+To account for constraints acting on coding regions, we 227 considered separately minor splice sites that were located in an exon or in an intron of the major isoform.
+228 As negative controls, we selected AG or GT dinucleotides that were unlikely to correspond to alternative 229 splice sites (Fig. 5, Materials & Methods).
+Furthermore, for Homo sapiens we controlled for the presence of 230 hypermutable CpG dinucleotides (Tomso and Bell, 2003) (Supplementary Fig. 4, Materials & Methods).
+231